adjust/unity_sdk/README.md

 ![][menu_android]

-Android post build tasks in `Unity 5.x.y` do not have these issues and all tasks are performed instantly after build process is done.
+This doesn't need to be performed for Android post build process in `Unity 5.x.y`.

 Android post build process initially checks for presence of `AndroidManifest.xml` file in Android plugins folder.
 If there is no `AndroidManifest.xml` file at `Assets/Plugins/Android/` it creates a copy from our compatible manifest file